Thor110/Expanded-Galaxy-Main/README.md

 2: 1.0B Patch "sw_pc_english_from200424_to210427.exe" ( GoG & Steam Users Must Skip This Step ) [https://www.moddb.com/games/star-wars-knights-of-the-old-republic-ii/downloads/patch-1-0b-us]

 3: Aspyr Patched Files ( Optional for GoG & Disc Users ) ( Steam Users Must Skip This Step ) - DOWNLOAD LINK DEAD - [https://www.gog.com/forum/star_wars_knights_of_the_old_republic_series/kotor_ii_drmfree_steam_update/page1]
+	As I understand it, the Aspyr patch is now included with the GoG release by default, however now that the download link is dead, there is no way to apply it to the Disc version of the game.

 4: TSLRCM [https://deadlystream.com/files/file/578-tsl-restored-content-mod/]